 Recent advances in technology have greatly broadened the scope of object detection and related computer vision (CV) services.
 Hardware with advanced features paired with smarter neural networks has attracted developers and data scientists from numerous industries to start leveraging computer vision to solve complex business challenges.
 Combined with the rising popularity of embedded devices capturing data on the edge, computer vision on a grand scale has been exploding with seemingly endless potential to revolutionize the way the world collects and analyzes real-world data.

 What is Object Detection?

-Object detection is the process of identifying objects within images, more than often in real-time.
-For example, it will identify and isolate instances of cars, humans, bikes, and buses from a real-time video feed of a busy street.
+Object detection is the process of identifying objects within images, often done in real time.
+For example, object detection can identify and isolate instances of cars, humans, bikes, and buses from a real-time video feed of a busy street.
 It isolates objects of interest from the image through recognition, localization, and classification.
-The primary objective of object detection is to simply identify and label the presence of objects.
+The primary goal of object detection is simply to identify and label the presence of objects.

-Detection allows developers to employ several other core computer vision functions like object tracking, counting, image classification and more, to equip their devices with machine learning capabilities.
-For example, a security camera in a retail shopping mall could be trained to detect the presence of objects in a store and be further trained to classify those objects, such as a person, more narrowly by gender, age range, or other identifying characteristics.
-Tracking and counting of those “objects” can also be trained into models to allow for further data analysis.
+Detection allows developers to employ additional core computer vision functions — including object tracking and counting, image classification, and more — to equip their devices with machine learning capabilities.
+For example, a security camera in a retail shopping mall could be trained to detect the presence of objects in a store, and then be further trained to classify one of those objects — such as a person — more narrowly by gender, age range, or other identifying characteristics.

 Working with Embedded Devices